Any medical test can cause some anxiety. Getting an MRI is no different.

 Keep in mind, if you move during the scan, the quality of the images will suffer and your technologist will have to scan that part again until she gets a high-quality image.
 This can increase the time of the scan.

-To make your scanning experience seamless and easy, the Ezra care team offers you music, earplugs, and even pajamas.
-Plus, an Ezra Scan is faster and usually takes approximately 60 minutes.
+To make your scanning experience seamless and easy, the ezra care team offers you music, earplugs, and even pajamas.
+Plus, an ezra Full Body is faster and usually takes approximately 60 minutes.